 Richard Pitino, New Mexico beat Rick Pitino and Iona 82-74

-ALBUQUERQUE, N.M.
-(AP) It was a very public two-hour, father-son bonding experience between New Mexico coach Richard Pitino and his dad, noted coach Rick Pitino of Iona, on Sunday.
+ALBUQUERQUE, N.M. — It was a very public two-hour, father-son bonding experience between New Mexico coach Richard Pitino and his dad, noted coach Rick Pitino of Iona, on Sunday.

 And in the end, the son prevailed 82-74 as the Lobos (11-0) got 22 points from Jaelen House and 17 from K.J.
 Jenkins.
-The Gaels were led by 22 from post Nelly Joseph.
+The Gaels were led by 22 from forward Nelly Joseph.

 The younger Pitino tried to downplay the relationship factor.